akinovak/blur-length-extension/README.md

 # blur-length-extension
-Extension that helps you to blur lengths of youtube videos
+Extension that hides youtube video lengths in order to avoid spoilers